shyiko/mysql-binlog-connector-java/readme.md

 - no third-party dependencies
 - binlog_checksum support (for MySQL 5.6.2+ users)
 - test suite over different versions of MySQL releases
+- support Gtid mode for MySQL and MariaDB

 ## Usage